AJAY-OP/ESX-to-QB-Core-to-VRP-Translator/README.md

-# ESX-to-QB-Core-to-VRP-Translator
+# ESX-to-QB-Core-to-VRP-Translator-manual-translator

-This is a manual translator for fivem scripts.
+This is a translator for FiveM scripts.
+Here you have all the possible changes from server.lua and main.lua.